geawiz/geoviz/1_simple-map/README.md

 </body>
 ```

-## Linking the DIV with a maplibregl Map element
+## Linking the DIV With a Maplibregl Map Element
 Once the ``div`` is declared ans tagged, we need to bind it to a [``maplibregl.Map``](https://maplibre.org/maplibre-gl-js/docs/API/classes/Map/) object.
 To do so, add the following code to your script section of the HTML page:

 ```html